callysto/hackathon-site/chapters/chapter4.md

 Start here as these tutorials will provide you with the foundational programming skills to complete your challenge.

 Clicking the following links will launch you into our Callysto Hub service that requires a Gmail or Outlook account to login.
-You may have a Google (Gmail) or Microsoft (Live) account through your school.
-If not, you can create one for free at [Google SignUp](https://accounts.google.com/SignUp) or [Microsoft Signup](https://signup.live.com/).
+You may have a Google (Gmail) or Microsoft (Live) account through your school, or you can create one for free at [Google Signup](https://accounts.google.com/SignUp) or [Microsoft Signup](https://signup.live.com/).

 1. (Everyone) Intro to Jupyter and Python series - start with **[part 1](http://tinyurl.com/y4aqn5hr)** or watch the **[videos](https://www.youtube.com/playlist?list=PL-j7ku2URmjZ1F3-9jvBuvsf0KcWPsxab)** to get an overview of how the Callysto Hub works.
 2. (Everyone) Intro to Python and Data Frames - [notebook](http://tinyurl.com/yamdly5o) and [video](https://www.youtube.com/watch?v=bJT72nq5Rf0&list=PL-j7ku2URmjbXSQ8mSrqGJ3poGpUD0qaE&index=2).
 3. (Advanced) Intro to Python Data Structures - [notebook](http://tinyurl.com/yc8nzrbt) and [video](https://www.youtube.com/watch?v=cYwVqiVvTLw&list=PL-j7ku2URmjbXSQ8mSrqGJ3poGpUD0qaE&index=3).
-4. (Advanced) Intro to Data Visualization: Cufflinks - [notebook](http://tinyurl.com/ybrwsjvc) and [video](https://www.youtube.com/watch?v=dg1EWj-lgeE&list=PL-j7ku2URmjbXSQ8mSrqGJ3poGpUD0qaE&index=4).
+4. (Advanced) Intro to Data Visualization - [notebook](http://tinyurl.com/ybrwsjvc) and [video](https://www.youtube.com/watch?v=dg1EWj-lgeE&list=PL-j7ku2URmjbXSQ8mSrqGJ3poGpUD0qaE&index=4).